capablemonkey/dwolla-devportal/app/guides/receive-money/index.md

 In this guide, we’ll cover the key points of collecting money from your customers by utilizing our open API with no per transaction fees.

 - Create a sending customer for the funds
-- Associated a verified funding source (bank or credit union account) with the customer
+- Associate a verified funding source (bank or credit union account) with the customer
 - Transfer funds from the customer’s linked account

 Prerequisite: complete the [Getting started guide](/guides/sandbox-setup) and have [Traditional CIP-Verified Dwolla account](/resources/account-types.html).